Career in focus

 4. What do you love about your job?

-5. What are some of the greatest challenges you’ve faced in your career?
+5. What were some of the greatest challenges you’ve had in your career?

 6. What factors were central to your success?

 Relationships — never burning any bridges!
 You never know when those connections you have previously made will help you.
 Being motivated, positive, tackling challenges head on and always being willing to learn has also been very important in my career development.